AmitSharma267/Plpath563/notebook_log.md

 "mb algaemb-mb.nex"

 * I can save the output in different formats, but for my purposes, I will choose to save the output of this proposed tree as .tre, so that I can proceed to alter its layout using software like R, for example, with R packages that allow me to manipulate phylogenetic trees.

+April23,2024

+In my work for the class project I am not going to do work based on coalescent methods, but it is good to learn about the software, procedure and codes for it
+There are many computational tools and approaches available, depending on the specifics of your project and the nature of your data.
+For a project that requires modeling species and gene trees under a coalescent process, one widely used tool is BEAST (Bayesian Evolutionary Analsis Sampling Trees) we learned about this in class.

+BEAST is know for its excellent for analyzing complex evolutionary scenarios that involve sequence data from multiple genes.
+ It has many advantages like in the estimation of phylogenies with explicit models of evolution, incorporating various molecular clocks and coalescent processes, infering past-population dynamics and to deal with different types of sequence data and multiple loci in a statistically robust Bayesian framework.

+here’s a generic walkthrough of the steps involved- Download and install BEAST
+ Format the sequence data in an XML file, which includes sequences, models of evolution, and settings for the MCMC analysis.
+This can be done using BEAUti (Bayesian Evolutionary Analysis Utility), which is part of the BEAST software suite.
+ Configure the Coalescent Model: Within BEAUti: fisrly Load the data, Set the substitution model, molecular clock model, and tree priors under the assumption of a coalescent process.
+Choose from different coalescent models like constant size, exponential growth, or skyline plots based on your hypothesis about population dynamics
+Once your model is specified, generate the XML input file for BEAST.
+Next step is to run the beast and the cide is as- beast -beagle -beagle_SSE -threads auto ConfigFile.xml After BEAST finishes running, analyze the output using programs like Tracer (to examine MCMC trace files) and TreeAnnotator (to summarize the posterior sample of trees).

+like for the lab we were to perfom this
+1. Prepared data in BEAUti and set up a coalescent model of constant population size.
+2. Exported analysis settings to XML file named 'coalescent_toy_example.xml'.
+3. Ran BEAST with the following command: beast -beagle -beagle_SSE -threads auto coalescent_toy_example.xml
+4. Monitored run progress and convergence in Tracer.
+5. Summarized posterior trees using TreeAnnotator with a burn-in of 10%.

+I also read from online sourecs to write this information.